-When I resigned my job just over a week ago, I met with my HR rep at my office to go over a few things before my final day.
+When I resigned my job a few years ago, I met with my HR rep at my office to go over a few things before my final day.
 One of the topics we covered was COBRA Insurance, or COBRA continuation coverage.
 COBRA stands for Consolidated Omnibus Budget Reconciliation Act of 1985, and is a federal law which helps employees maintain health care coverage when they would otherwise lose it from a “qualifying life event,” including resigning from a job or filing for unemployment.

 Health insurance is one of the most important safety nets that you can have for you and your family.
 You never know when there is going to be an accident, and that accident could lead to thousands and thousands of dollars of medical bills and other expenses.
 If you didn’t have health insurance, or the right type of coverage, you and your family could be responsible for a massive amount of bills.